Samsung Dryer Warranty: Cost, Coverage and Plans (2026)

 - Repairs must be done through the company's service centers

-- You are responsible for transportation to repair shop
+- You may be responsible for transportation to repair shop or technician travel fees

 How to file a claim for your Samsung dryer

-To file a claim, you need to register your dryer, have proof of purchase and know the serial number.
-Then you can file your claim by visiting the Repair Services page and clicking “Request a Repair” or going to My Page and clicking the “Request Service” option.
+To file a claim, you need to register your dryer, have proof of purchase and know the model and serial number.
+Then, you can file your claim by visiting the Repair Services page and clicking “Request a Repair” or going to My Page and clicking the “Request Service” option.

 For Samsung Care+ customers, you can start a claim through the Samsung Care+ page.